 FROM nginx@sha256:5646cf896dafe95def30420defa8077fc8ee71ef5578e2c018c2572aae0541e2

 Use Renovate or Dependabot to auto-bump the digest and the version comment together.
-Every team I have onboarded to a digest-pinning policy initially complains about merge friction, then stops complaining the first time Renovate catches a silent base-layer rebuild before it reaches staging.
+Teams may initially see digest pinning as merge friction, but the benefit becomes clear when automation catches a silent base-layer rebuild before it reaches staging.

 cosign verify \